Xomega-Net/Xomega.Docs/docs/tutorial/3-details/5-dynamic-title.md

     </ui:view>
 ```

-Then you need to run the *View Models* generator under the *Presentation Layer/Common* folder, navigate to the *AdventureWorks.Client.Common* project, and open the generated `SalesOrderViewModelCustomized.cs` file, which will be nested under the corresponding `ViewModels/Sales/SalesOrderViewModel.cs`.
+Then you need to run the *View Models* generator under the *Presentation Layer/Common* folder and navigate to the *AdventureWorks.Client.Common* project, and open the generated `SalesOrderViewModelCustomized.cs` file, which will be nested under the corresponding `ViewModels/Sales/SalesOrderViewModel.cs`.

 ![View model customized](img5/vm-customized.png)